davidtos/virtual_thread_workshop/README.md

 The name of this step already gave it away, but for the last step you are going to add scoped values to the scraper.
 You need to change the Scraper in such a way that each scraper instance run in a scope where the http client is already known.

-The idea is that you no longer need to pass the HttpClient as a constructor parameter to the scraper but that you use ScopedValue to have the client known within the Thread.
+The goal is to no longer pass the HttpClient as a constructor parameter to the Scraper but that you implement it as a ScopedValue.
+This way the Client is known inside the scraper and all the subsequent calls.

-Note: See what happens to the child virtual threads that also use the client.
+> Note: During the implementation notice that the child virtual threads can use the same client as you passed to the parent thread.

-- show the inheritance when using structured task scope
+> When you use the structured task scope all the threads you fork will have the same scoped values as the parent becasue they
+> run in the same scope as the parent.